Sony Ericsson Xperia neo V

-Sony Ericsson Xperia Neo V is an Android smartphone by Sony Ericsson that supersedes the Sony Ericsson Xperia Neo.
+Sony Ericsson Xperia Neo V is a smartphone by Sony Ericsson that supersedes the Sony Ericsson Xperia Neo.
 It was launched in October 2011 as a cheaper albeit alternative variant of the more expensive Sony Ericsson Xperia Neo.
 Sony scaled down the camera from 8.1 MP to 5.0 MP in the case of the Neo V so as to keep production costs down.

 Hardware

 The Xperia Neo V can be taken as a cheaper, scaled-down version of the Neo, although it has many of the same features found in the Xperia Arc, the Xperia Play and the Sony Ericsson Xperia Neo (including the mobile) Sony Bravia engine.
 It sports a 5.0-megapixel camera capable of recording 720p high definition video.
 It also features a front-facing VGA camera excluded from the Xperia Arc which allows for video chat.
 The graphics on the phone are handled by an Adreno 205.